section-engineering-education/engineering-education/content/articles/building-lyrics-search-app-with-vanilla-javascript/index.md

 We will be creating the search app using HTML5, CSS3, Vanilla JS, async-await with fetch method, OVH API, and ES6 features like arrow functions.

 ###Prerequisites
-- A code editor.
-For example: Visual studio code.
+- A code editor (Visual studio code.)

-- Some basic knowledge of HTML , CSS , and JAVASCRIPT.
+- Some basic knowledge of HTML, CSS, and JAVASCRIPT.
 - A laptop with an internet connection

 ###Structuring The Lyrics Search App With Html5.